microsoft/DMF/Dmf/Modules.Library/Dmf_UdeClient.md

 ----|----
 DmfModule | An open DMF_UdeClient Module handle.
 Endpoint | The given endpoint.
-UdecxUsbDevice | The device to which the endpoint is attached.
+UdecxUsbDevice | The device on which the endpoint is located.
 Address | The address of the endpoint.

 -----------------------------------------------------------------------------------------------------------------------------------